Theatre: The Ruby Slippers

 However, Ryan does not like how he looks on the outside, and wishes to become a woman through planned surgery.
 He struggles to let Raz know, and he is eventually advised to let Raz know by text.
 The reaction is not exactly what he hoped for, and leads to a tense situation for all involved.
 In the meantime, Raz is strongly considering selling the struggling club to Laura (Emma Vaudrey), a representative of Asco (a local supermarket, after a huge merger perhaps?), which would result in the club closing down and becoming a supermarket.
 We also meet Helen (Debra Redcliffe), Ryan’s mum, who is training to become a psychic while remaining the go-between at times within the Raz-Ryan relationship.

 Analysis Of The Ruby Slippers

 Of course, while the tone becomes serious at times, the show largely focuses on comedy, and we get that in droves.
 Whether it’s the risqué banter between the central characters, the eye-catching and hammed-up drag performances to the (storyline) live audience by Phoenix and Destiny, the occasionally outrageous costumes, the homages to the likes of The Wizard Of Oz (with a particularly funny scene relating to Dorothy and friends towards the conclusion), and the spot-on discussions which take the real-life dilemmas that the LGBT community face on a daily basis and applying tasteful yet roof-raising humour to their predicaments all make for quite the production.

 These are small criticisms, though.
 I really enjoyed The Ruby Slippers and I am certain that you will too.
-It’s a perfect show for Pride, and it’s one that I highly encourage you to check out during its current run.
+It’s a perfect show for Pride.
+And I highly encourage you to check it out during its current run.

 Overall Rating: 8.5/10 – Excellent